 It’s Sunday and I’m sleepy after feasting on leftover Halloween candies Larry left on the counter while I was gone in Carmel.
 It’s no bueno to walk into your house after five hours in the car only to see 500 pieces of chocolate (100 for each hour) staring you in the famished face.
 Bad Larry.
 Very bad Larry.

 Here’s the cool thing about Voice memos.
-Mercedes, like the rest of us, has her phone with her most everywhere she goes (except, I imagine, on the big waves).
-She now knows that instead of thinking, “Oh, I’ll remember this and write it down later” (please no!) or, “That’s just a little thought, that’s no big idea,” she can trust the timing of those insights and get them down in the moment on her phone before they’re gone.
-She knows that she’s being inspired, no matter how small the thought, and that she’ll be able to string those little thoughts together later.
+You’ve got your phone with you most everywhere you go.
+Instead of thinking, “Oh, I’ll remember this and write it down later” (please no!) or, “That’s just a little thought, that’s no big idea,” trust the timing of those insights and get them down in the moment before they’re gone.
+You’ll be able to string those little thoughts together later.

 Once you start talking into your phone for a while, you’re going to find that you have a LOT of good, usable book material.
 Sure, you’ll discard some thoughts, but others will feel practically done from start to finish and you’ll amaze yourself with the quality and quantity of your output.